vishnuborn1996/FreakStreet/README.md

 # FreakStreet
-Movie Library Created Using DotNetCore and Blazor WebAssembly
+Movie Library Created Using DotNetCore, MongoDB and Blazor WebAssembly